pawurb/rails-pg-extras/README.md

 You can read this blog post for detailed step by step tutorial on how to [optimize PostgreSQL using PG Extras library](https://pawelurbanek.com/postgresql-fix-performance).

-**Shameless plug:** rails-pg-extras is one of the tools that I use when conducting Rails performance audits.
-[Check out my offer](https://pawelurbanek.com/#rails-performance-tuning) if you need help with fine-tuning your app.
+**Shameless plug:** rails-pg-extras is one of the tools that I use when conducting [Rails performance audits](https://pawelurbanek.com/optimize-rails-performance).

 Optionally you can enable a visual interface: